Moving to Guatemala Guide

 Cheap they may be, but not without reason.
 Firstly they maintain a questionable safety record, with tragic accidents occurring with worrying regularity.
-Secondly the low cost of access also means they can be crammed so full of locals as to make travel thoroughly uncomfortable.
-Lastly chicken buses are a prime target for criminals, many of whom are armed.
+Secondly, the low cost of access also means they can be crammed so full of locals as to make travel thoroughly uncomfortable.
+Lastly, chicken buses are a prime target for criminals, many of whom are armed.
 Some have even begun to use explosives to extort cash and valuables from bus drivers and passengers alike.
 For all these reasons such buses are best avoided for all but the most battle-hardened (or budget-constrained) travellers.

-The next rung up are the so-called “Pullmans” – in essence rather more like executive coaches.
+The next rung up is the so-called “Pullmans” – in essence rather more like executive coaches.
 While they vary considerably in quality, the higher-end of the market may offer air conditioning, reclining seats and more.
 Combine this with the lower incidence of crowding and crime and the small surcharge you will pay to board seems well worthwhile.

-Lastly in Guatemala one will encounter shuttle buses.
+In Guatemala one will encounter shuttle buses.
 These are used almost exclusively by tourists and offer one of the most practical forms of “public” transport in the country.
 These small minibuses offer a door-to-door service, picking you up from your residence and transporting you in comfort to your chosen destination.

-There are a number of alternative options, depending on situation.
+There are a number of alternative options, depending on the situation.
 For one, taxis in Guatemala are reasonably easy to find.
 While those taxis in Guatemala City are metered, in the rest of the country it is necessary to negotiate the fare before entering the vehicle.

 In the most remote areas, both buses and taxis may be thin on the ground.
-Under such circumstances it may be necessary to make use of a “Picop” – a privately-owned pickup truck.
+Under such circumstances, it may be necessary to make use of a “Picop” – a privately-owned pickup truck.
 If you can stomach the speed with which these vehicles transport you, and the relative lack of comfort they offer, bouncing around in the fresh air can be surprisingly exhilarating.

 Firstly when hiring a car ensure you go to great pains to carefully inspect every element.
 Ensure that even tiny insignificant dents or scratches are carefully noted on the paperwork and keep a copy for your records.
 Stories abound of tourists being charged for repair work that was required before they drove out of the lot.

-Lastly be aware that many drivers in Guatemala take considerable and unnecessary risks on the road.
+Lastly, be aware that many drivers in Guatemala take considerable and unnecessary risks on the road.
 Overtaking on blind corners is almost a national sport and anything from mopeds to farm animals may be encountered at any time.
 In other words, no matter how open the road appears you should drive with the utmost care with a view to accident avoidance.

 Should you decide to take the plunge then visitors from the UK and USA can drive using their own home driving license for up to 90 days.
 That said, even under such circumstances it can be wise to apply for an International Driving Permit simply because police officers will be more familiar with these documents, helping to avoid any issues if you are stopped.

 While road surfaces in major cities are normally quite good, they can be little more than dirt tracks in more rural areas.
-Also take into account the potential for sudden and torrential downpours at almost any time.
-As a result it is safest to request a four-wheel drive vehicle rather than a small city car for your time in the country.
+Also, take into account the potential for sudden and torrential downpours at almost any time.
+As a result, it is safest to request a four-wheel drive vehicle rather than a small city car for your time in the country.

 Whilst Guatemala City offers a number of international-grade hospitals, the reality is that many of the health establishments in Guatemala leave plenty to be desired in terms of equipment, cleanliness and waiting times.

-In terms of funding any medical care you may require there are a number of options.
+In terms of funding any medical care, you may require there are a number of options.
 In truth healthcare in Guatemala is very reasonably priced in comparison to Western standards.
-For this reason some people opt to simply pay out of pocket for any care they require.
+For this reason, some people opt to simply pay out of pocket for any care they require.

 Note that even routine care may be declined by hospitals in Guatemala unless the administrators feel confident that they will get paid.
-As a result it is wise in Guatemala to keep a photocopy of your health insurance certificate with you at all times, lest it becomes the difference between receiving care or not.
+As a result, it is wise in Guatemala to keep a photocopy of your health insurance certificate with you at all times, lest it becomes the difference between receiving care or not.